xan105/node-cgo-regodit/README.md

 About
 =====

-Read/Write Windows Registry using FFI and GoLang (x86, x64 and arm64).
+Read/Write Windows Registry using FFI and GoLang (x86, x64 and arm64).<br />

-Originally created to demo that you can bind GoLang as a c-shared DLL (Go>=1.10) to Node via FFI.<br />
+Friendly API which takes care of the Windows' registry little annoyances.<br />
 Syntax is inspired from InnoSetup's Pascal Scripting Registry functions.

+Originally created to demonstrate that you can bind GoLang as a c-shared DLL to Node via FFI (Go>=1.10).

 Example
 =======